divine016/learning-javasript/README.md

 also learned about the addEventListenner. it takes two parameter the taction to perform and also the event.</p>
 <p><h4>day 16</h4> so yesterday I went to the css battle page and a friend of mine was teaching me how to solve redo some fun drawings using css and html. </p>
 <p><h4>Day 17</h4>learned about automation with appScripts. https://www.google.com/script/start/</p>
+<p><h4>Day 18</h4> so for day 18 i worked on an old project which i had build already and im trying to make it more dynamic.</p>
+<p><h4>Day 19</h4> still worked on the project.</p>
+<p><h4>Day 20</h4>i started back with my freecodecamp course so i learned about functional programming mutations and also the outcome is known as mutation</p>
+<p><h4>Dat 21</h4>Another principle of functional programming is to always declare your dependencies explicitly.
+This means if a function depends on a variable or object being present, then pass that variable or object directly into the function as an argument.

+There are several good consequences from this principle.
+The function is easier to test, you know exactly what input it takes, and it won't depend on anything else in your program. </p>
+<p><h4>day 22</h4>The map method iterates over each item in an array and returns a new array containing the results of calling the callback function on each element.
+It does this without mutating the original array.

+When the callback is used, it is passed three arguments.
+The first argument is the current element being processed.
+The second is the index of that element and the third is the array upon which the map method was called.</p>
+<p><h4>Day 23</h4>here i implemented the map function using a for loop.</p>